ebubeesor/Mancala/README.md

 # Mancala
-## MancalaBoard Class
-The MancalaBoard class is a graphical representation of the Mancala game using Swing components.
+This a Mancala game made using java, graphically represented using Swing components.
 It supports different game variations, such as Kalah and Ayo, by dynamically loading the appropriate game rules.

 ## Key Features:
 -*Dynamic Game Rules:* The board supports multiple variations of Mancala, such as Kalah and Ayo.
 The game rules are selected based on the gameType parameter during initialization.